Director Election Mechanism

 Fubon Financial Holdings and its subsidiaries do everything they can to strengthen the independence and diversity of their boards of directors.
 Independent director candidates are required to personally fill out "nominee qualification checklists" before they are nominated to confirm their professional qualifications and independence.
 To maintain the board’s independence, external directors (including independent directors) continue to account for more than half of the seats on the board.
 Also, no independent directors have effective terms of longer than nine years, ensuring that their independence will not be compromised by serving in the same role for too long and that they will fulfill their duties objectively.

-In order to increase the independence of the boards of directors of subsidiaries, the Company has gone to great lengths to implement a diversity policy for the composition of the board of directors which ensures that professional ability and gender are given balanced consideration.
+In order to increase the independence of the boards of directors of subsidiaries, the Company has gone to great lengths to implement a diversity policy for the composition of the Board of Directors which ensures that professional ability and gender are given balanced consideration.
 It is hoped that this will facilitate the inclusion of different backgrounds and pool together different views for more optimized decision-making.
-In 2015, the Company amended the “Procedures for the Election of Directors” to clearly stipulate that the composition of the board members shall take into consideration certain basic criteria including gender, age, nationality, and culture in addition to professional background, industry experience, and other professional knowledge and skills.
-At present, the board of directors of Fubon Financial Holdings includes one independent director who is a foreign national along with three directors who are women.
+In 2015, the Company amended the "Procedures for the Election of Directors" to clearly stipulate that the composition of the board members shall take into consideration certain basic criteria including gender, age, nationality, and culture in addition to professional background, industry experience, and other professional knowledge and skills.
+At present, the Board of Directors of Fubon Financial Holdings includes one independent director who is a foreign national along with four directors who are women.
+(2019/2/28)

 Seats on the Boards of Fubon Financial Holdings and its Subsidiaries